Which materials provide the best sound insulation?

 Offices and workplaces

-Polyester acoustic panels on walls, ceiling absorbers, and wall-to-wall carpets to reduce noise levels and improve concentration.
+Polyester acoustic panels on the walls, ceiling absorbers, and wall-to-wall carpeting to reduce noise levels and improve concentration.

 Music studios and home theaters

-Sound-absorbing wall panels, sealed windows, and rugs to reduce noise from neighbors and traffic.
+Sound-absorbing wall panels, sealed windows, and floor mats to reduce noise from neighbors and traffic.

 Another important aspect is installation.
-Gaps, cracks, and poor mounting can diminish the effectiveness of even the best sound insulation materials.
-To maximize noise reduction:
+Leaky joints, gaps, and substandard installation can reduce the effectiveness of even the best soundproofing materials.
+To maximize soundproofing, you should:

-- Use acoustic sealants in joints and door gaps.
+- Acoustic seals should be used in joints and door gaps.

-- Install sound-insulating doors instead of thin interior doors.
+- Soundproof doors should be installed instead of thin interior doors.

-- Use vibration-damping mounts to reduce sound transmission through the building structure.
+- Vibration-damping fasteners should be used to reduce sound transmission through the building structure.